marc0l92/joplin-plugin-github-theme/README.md

 ## Install the plugin

+- Note: You should set your `Appearance: Theme` to `Light` first so you can understand how this plugin effects both your theme, and the colors over all.

 ### Automatic installation

 Use the Joplin plugin manager to install it (`Joplin > Options > Plugins`).